open-contracting/deploy/docs/how-to/update.rst

 Delete a package
 ~~~~~~~~~~~~~~~~

 `Remove a package and its configuration files <https://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.aptpkg.html#salt.modules.aptpkg.purge>`__, and `remove any of its dependencies that are no longer needed <https://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.aptpkg.html#salt.modules.aptpkg.autoremove>`__.

-For example, to scrub Icinga-related packages from the ``ocds-docs-staging`` target:
+To scrub Icinga-related packages from the ``ocds-docs-staging`` target, for example:

 .. code-block:: bash